NCERT Solutions for Class 10 Maths Chapter 13 – CBSE Term II Free PDF Download

 ∴ Volume of frustum of the cone = (⅓)πh(r12+r22+r1r2)

-Chapter 13, Surface Areas and Volumes, of class 10 Maths, is one of the most important chapters.
-The weightage of this chapter in the final exam is around 12 to 13 marks.
+Chapter 13, Surface Areas and Volumes, of Class 10 Maths second term, is one of the most important chapters.
+The weightage of this chapter in the term-wise exams is around 12 to 13 marks.
 On average, there are 4 questions asked from this chapter, based on surface areas and volumes.
 The distribution of marks with respect to questions are 3+3+3+4, where marks could vary depending upon the question.
 Topics covered in Chapter 13, Surface Areas and Volumes are;

 - The surface area of a combination of Solids